OUR PROGRAMS

 Supports youth to strengthen relationships with family/caregivers and community supports

-Counsellors work in collaboration with the youth’s support system to ensure the youth’s time in the Life Skills program benefits their long term service plan.
-The program emphasizes creating a positive attitude towards learning, growth and personal development.
+Youth Support Workers work in collaboration with the youth’s support system to ensure the youth’s time in the Life Skills program benefits their long term goals.
+The program emphasizes a positive attitude towards learning, growth and personal development.

 ACCESSING THE SERVICES